 - It’s a Small World – the classic boat cruise that travels the world.
 In Fantasyland with no height restrictions.

-- Mad Hatter’s Tea Cups – spin around till you go daffy, in Fantasyland with no height restrictions.
+- Mad Hatter’s Tea Cups – the always fun spinning teacups that will make you go go daffy.
+In Fantasyland with no height restrictions.

-If you are looking to meet the characters, the Princess Pavillion, Auberge de Cendrillon and Meet Mickey House will be your best bet.
+If you are looking to meet the characters, there are several meet-and-greet points in the park such as Princess Pavillion, Auberge de Cendrillon and Meet Mickey Houset.
 But depending on the crowds, they may pop-up anywhere.
+And of course, the characters will all be in the parades.

 3) Events, Shows, and Parades